ShardulWakade/ECE445L-Lab6/Lab06.md

 ## 3 Procedure

-*Note: every part in your system must be added to a BOM (bill of materials)*
+*Note: every part in your system must be added to a BOM (bill of materials), so keep a note of each component's cost*

 ### 3.1 Select an Enclosure for the System